portworx/px-docs/applications/hadoop-docker.md

 ## Increase resource utilization by safely running multiple Hadoop clusters on the same hosts

 The above operational best practices have been concerned with reliability and performance.
 Now we can look at efficiency.
-Most organizations run multiple Hadoop clusters, and when each cluster is architectured as outlined above, you can achieve fast and reliable performance.
+Most organizations run multiple Hadoop clusters, and when each cluster is architected as outlined above, you can achieve fast and reliable performance.
 However, since Hadoop is a resource intensive application, the costs of operating multiple clusters can be considerable.
 It would be nice if multiple clusters could be run on the same hosts.
 This is possible with Portworx.

 ### Volume provisioning and isolation
 First, Portworx can provide container-granular volumes to multiple HDFS Data, Name and Journal Nodes running on the same host.
 On prem, these volumes can use local direct attached storage which Portworx formats as a block device and “slices” up for each container.
 Alternatively in the cloud, a single or multiple network-attached blocked devices like AWS EBS or Google Persistent disk can be used, likewise with Portworx slicing each block device into multiple container-granular block devices.